 D Non-Hodgkin lymphoma

 A 53-year-old woman has pain in her neck for the past month.
-On physical examination her vital signs include T 37 C, P 77/minute, RR 16/minute, and BP 130/80 mm Hg.
+On physical examination her vital signs include T 37°C, P 77/minute, RR 16/minute, and BP 130/80 mm Hg.
 There is an irregular firm mass palpable in her left neck.
 A CT scan shows an infiltrative mass involving the left lobe of the thyroid and extending into adjacent soft tissues.
 Laboratory studies show TSH 2.9 mU/L, total serum thyroxine 8.6 microgm/dL, calcium 8.7 mg/dL, and phosphorus 2.8 mg/dL.
 A fine needle aspiration biopsy of the mass shows malignant spindle-shaped cells present that demonstrate a p53 mutation immunohistochemically.
-She dies within a year with metastatic lesions.
 Which of the following neoplasms is this woman most likely to have?

 B Follicular carcinoma